How to grow rhubarb

 Caring for rhubarb

-Rhubarb doesn’t need much attention and once established rhubarb plants will be productive for around 10 years.
+Rhubarb doesn't need much attention, and once established, rhubarb plants will be productive for around 10 years.
 Maintaining soil fertility is the key to keeping plants healthy.
-Mulch around the base of plants with home-made compost, well-rotted manure and leaf mould, to suppress weeds and retain soil moisture.
+Mulch around the base of plants with home-made compost, well-rotted manure and leaf mould in autumn, to suppress weeds, increase fertility and retain soil moisture.
 Giving plants a liquid feed in spring will also aid strong growth.

-To get the sweetest and earliest crop of rhubarb you need to force rhubarb plants to produce stems before they would normally be ready.
-This simply means covering the crowns in early winter, to block out the light.
-You can use a bin or bucket, or a traditional terracotta rhubarb forcer – any cover that’s at least 45cm high.
+To get the sweetest and earliest crop of rhubarb you'll need to force rhubarb plants to produce stems before they would normally be ready.
+This simply means covering the crowns in early winter, to stop light from reaching the emerging rhubarb stems.
+You can use a bin or bucket, or a traditional terracotta rhubarb forcer – any cover that's at least 45cm high.
+Simply place this over developing crowns and check every week or so.
 Your rhubarb plants will have developed tender stems after around five weeks.

 It’s best to wait until your plants are well-established before forcing rhubarb, as it takes quite a lot of energy from the plant.
 Forced rhubarb plants will not usually produce much of a crop later on, but can be divided and replanted in summer.

-Forced rhubarb is usually ready in late winter to early spring.
+Forced rhubarb is usually ready from late winter to early spring.
 The stems will be shorter, but sweeter.

 Here, Monty Don demonstrates the best way to harvest rhubarb: